Jeannine Cook: Life

 Cook was born in Kenya, and grew up on her family's farm in the Northern Province of Tanzania, near Arusha.From an early age she had a keen interest in agriculture, and worked alongside the Africans, Afrikaans, British and Sikhs employed on the mixed farms.
-With her mother, Patricia Wright, guiding her, she learnt the correct botanical structure and petal colour of innumerable flowers grown commercially for seed, whilst also participating in the cultivation of coffee, seed beans and aromatic plants destined for the perfume trade.
-Cook's family members were committed environmentalists long before the term became a household word.
+With her mother, Patricia Wright, guiding her, she learnt the correct botanical structure and petal colour of innumerable flowers grown commercially for seed, whilst also participating in the cultivation of coffee, seed beans and aromatic plants used for the perfume trade.
+Cook's family members were committed environmentalists long before the term became widely known.
 Living with her parents and widely-travelled grandparents in the same house, Cook was exposed to Australian, European, Asian (particularly Japanese) and African cultural influences.
 This exposure almost certainly contributed to the development of her passion for nature, travelling and all forms of art.
-The long fascinated hours she spent in the darkroom with her photographer grandfather led to the genesis of her love of monochromatic photographs and drawings.
-In addition to these influences, she learned much of local and British politics as both her grandfather, Francis James Anderson, and father, Jack Wright, were very active politically.
+The long, fascinated hours she spent in the darkroom with her photographer grandfather kindled her love of monochromatic photographs and drawings.
+In addition to these influences, she learned much of local and British politics as both her grandfather, Francis James Anderson, and father, Jack Wright, were very politically active.

 Cook finished her high school education at Limuru High School, outside Nairobi, Kenya, at the same time that the then Tanganyika (later Tanzania) became independent.
-She continued her studies in languages and business in London and Paris, then worked in an international organization, European Launcher Development Organisation (precursor to the European Space Agency), before taking another degree at EFAP, the French communications school.
+She continued her studies in languages and business in London and Paris, then worked in the international European Launcher Development Organisation (the precursor to the European Space Agency), before taking another degree at EFAP, the French communications school.
 She married British scientist Albert Rundle Cook and moved to New York, where she divided her time between art and non-fiction writing, publishing work in Connoisseur Magazine and other publications.
 Cook and her husband moved to Georgia in 1983, where she became a full-time artist.
 Cook worked from her studio in coastal Georgia, before moving to Palma de Mallorca.
-Her central practice is metalpoint drawing.
+Her primary artistic medium is metalpoint drawing.

 Career

 Artistic Practice

 Cook is among the early contemporary metalpoint artists currently employing the medium, having undertaken the practice in 1979.
 Prior to her metalpoint drawing, she had worked as a silversmith.

 Frequently cited in written works on the topic of metalpoint, Cook has also taught and presented talks on the technique and curated metalpoint exhibitions.

-Metalpoint was famously employed in European monasteries' scriptoria, such as Lindisfarne, in the 8th century AD but centuries before, in AD77, Pliny the Elder had alluded to drawing in silver in his Natural History.
+Metalpoint was famously employed in European monasteries' scriptoria, such as Lindisfarne, in the 8th century AD but centuries before, in 77 AD, Pliny the Elder had alluded to drawing in silver in his Natural History.
 Highly conscious of metalpoint's illustrious heritage, Cook draws mostly in silver, always from real life, and does not lay out any preparatory indications on the drawing surface before starting her drawing in metal.
 She believes that working directly from life confers spontaneity to a drawing, making it possible for intuition to guide the drawing and allowing the subject matter to dictate.
 For Cook, this method of drawing allows for unexpected results and opportunities to grow as an artist.